grmarxer/Onboarding/Case_Study_1-Fundamentals.md

 <br/>

-__Note:__  Before proceeding from one step to the next the student should be able to explain, articulate, and configure everything within that step without assistance from the mentor
+__Note:__  Before proceeding from one step to the next the student should be able to articulate and configure everything within that step without assistance from the mentor

 __Note:__ ESXi is the hypervisor used in this example